 Miriam Sagan is the author of over thirty books of poetry, memoir, and fiction.
 Her collection Seven Places in America includes residencies in the Everglades National Park, Petrified Forest National Part, Andrews Experimental Forest, THE LAND/an art site, and Stone Quarry Art Park.
 She has received the Santa Fe Mayor’s Award for excellence in the arts and a Poetry Gratitude award from New Mexico Literary Arts.
 She founded and ran the creative writing program at Santa Fe Community College in New Mexico until her retirement in 2016.
 She blogs daily at Miriam’s Well.

 Maternal Mitochondria often uses a technique called “suminagashi,” so here is a little description of what suminagashi entails:

 Suminagashi, or “spilled ink,” is the art of traditional Japanese marbling.
 The effect is beautiful, but it is also a meditative practice to quiet and focus the mind.
 It is composed by allowing a basin of water to still, and then adding ink to the water.
-The ink can be traditional black calligraphy ink, or more modern colored ones, including acrylic.
+The ink can be traditional calligraphy ink, or more modern ones such as oils.
 The pattern is composed by adding drops of ink within each other.
 As they expand, they create the traditional fractal look of mountains and rivers, or coastlines.
-The pattern can then by manipulated by blowing on it, using a brush, or even a hair to gently move it.
+The pattern can then be manipulated by blowing on it, using a brush, or even a hair to gently move it.
 It is said that a master of suminagashi has only a small amount of control over the outcome.